lantonov/asmFish/Cerebellum/readme.txt

 4. On line (24) "USE_BOOK equ 0" change "USE_BOOK equ 1".
 This is the enabling.
 5. In a command prompt enter the following: fasm pedantFishW_popcnt.asm pedantFishW_popcnt.exe
 6. Open the newly compiled pedantFishW_popcnt.exe with enabled book handling functions and then you are ready to execute generating.
 7. Example: brain2polyglot depth 1024 in "Cerebellum_light.bin" out "polybook.bin"

+Some of the asmFish / pedantFish versions have a depth limit of 100, and others have unlimited depth.
+I intend to include here a couple of engines with unlimited depth book enabled (one for Windows, one for Linux), which will eliminate the need for most of the above steps.
+I cannot include the Cerebellum-polyglot books themselves because their size is > 78 MB, and the maximal size that GitHub allows for upload is 25 MB.

 C:\Users\lanto\Documents\asmFish>pedantFishW_popcnt.exe
 pedantFishW_2016-12-07_popcnt